sweirich/pi-forall/notes.md

 should type check, but they don't say *how*.
 In particular, we've developed these rules without thinking about how we would implement them.

-A type system is called *syntax-directed* if it is readily apparant how to turn the typing rules into code.
+A type system is called *syntax-directed* if it is readily apparent how to turn the typing rules into code.
 In otherwords, we would like to implement the following function (in Haskell), that when given a term and a typing context produces the type of the term (if it exists).